PanDAWMS/panda-client/README.txt

 ** Release Note

-current
+0.3.47 (7/1/2011)
-  * fixed ConfigExtractor to see AANTupleStream.StreamName
+  * fixed ConfigExtractor for multiple AANT streams to write to the same file
+  * changed pathena/prun to make a stage-in request for TAPE files when event-picking
+  * added --eventPickStagedDS to pathena/prun

 0.3.46 (6/30/2011)
   * updated pathena/prun to ignore dataset replicas with short lifetime